iDebugAll/phonebox_plugin/README.md

 # PhoneBox Plugin

-Telephone Number Management Plugin for [Netbox](https://github.com/netbox-community/netbox).
+A Telephone Number Management Plugin for [NetBox](https://github.com/netbox-community/netbox).

 >The plugin only supports NetBox 2.10.0+ versions.